David Ameisen, PhD — Sworn Translator

 I translate all official English-French documents, including:

-Your certified translation is sent by email as a signed and stamped PDF.
+Your certified translation is sent by email as a PDF bearing the translator's signature and seal.
 This format is accepted by all French authorities.

 A paper copy can be collected in person at our offices or sent by registered post with acknowledgement of receipt, as required.